pharath/pharath.github.io/_posts/2023-03-23-cheatsheet-js.md

 - It is best to only add information to `state` that you expect to change
   - This way, the information in `state` will be easier to keep track of as your application scales.
+- minimize the different pieces of state by only saving related data in one place
+  - In other words, try to avoid double references to the same data

 # Node.js